-Switch Firmware
+Chassis Firmware

-All stack members must run the same firmware version.
-This helps ensure full compatibility in the stack protocol version among the stack members.
+All chassis members must run the same firmware version.
+This helps ensure full compatibility in the chassis protocol version among the chassis members.

-If a stack member is running a different firmware version than the stack master, that stack member is not allowed to join the stack.
-Use the show switch command to list the stack members and firmware versions.
-See the following section Code Mismatch.
+If a chassis member is running a different firmware version than the supervisor, that chassis member is not allowed to join the chassis.
+Use the show chassis command to list the chassis members and firmware versions.
+For more information, see Code Mismatch on page 460.